 When to Use Kitchen Cabinet Knobs vs. Pulls, and More Hardware Questions Answered

-Three pros weigh in on sizing, placement, and more.
+Three pros weigh in on sizing and placement, among other things.

 We may earn revenue from the products available on this page and participate in affiliate programs.

 Picking out kitchen cabinet hardware as your renovation wraps up is like getting the dessert menu at the end of a meal.
 It’s a sweet way to end things.
 Still, it’s easy to feel overwhelmed by all the choices before you.
 Latches, handles, knobs, or pulls?
 Matte black, antique brass, or polished nickel?
 Tiny and seamless or oversize?
 Understanding the ins and outs of each is the key to making a confident decision.

 “Sizing and function are the two most important factors when considering what cabinet hardware is best,” says Kimberlee Gorsline, founder and principal designer of Kimberlee Marie Interiors.
 So let’s begin with the most common hardware on kitchen cupboards: knobs and pulls.
 Their end goal is really the same—to give you access to the stuff that’s on the other side—but the two options serve a space differently.
 So here’s everything to know about knobs versus pulls, upper cabinets versus lower cabinets, and getting the scale right in your space.
 Plus we share 16 options to shop for your own.